South Africa

 - Non-profit companies that are established in terms of the Companies Act.

-Any of these CSOs can register in terms of the Nonprofit Organisations Act of 1997, provided that those CSOs comply with a number of requirements listed in that Act.
+Any of these CSOs may, and if required, must register under the Nonprofit Organisations Act of 1997, provided that those CSOs comply with a number of requirements listed in that Act.
 In essence, the founding document of such CSOs must contain prescribed information (including the name, objectives, non-profit distribution constraint, governance structures, etc) and narrative and financial reports must be submitted to the Directorate for Nonprofit Organisations on an annual basis.

 Public Benefit Status